-[dropcap1]W[/dropcap1]hen most people hear the word “migraine,” they think of the throbbing, insistent pain that’s characteristic of most migraine events.
-But did you know a relatively small portion of migraine sufferers – about one out of every 200 – will experience visual symptoms without headache?
+Many people are surprised to learn that there is more than one type of migraine.
+Typically, the throbbing, insistent pain that’s characteristic of most migraine events is what comes to mind.
+However, a relatively small portion of migraine sufferers – about one out of every 200 – will experience visual symptoms without headache.
+This is known commonly known as an ocular migraine.

-This type of visual symptom is most commonly referred to as an ocular migraine and it causes vision loss that lasts less than an hour and typically affects only one eye.
+An ocular migraine causes vision loss or visual disturbance that lasts less than an hour and typically affects only one eye.
 It has also been called optical migraine, visual migraine, retinal migraine, ophthalmic migraine, or visual aura; however, the correct name and classification according to the International Headache Society is migraine aura without headache.

 At Axon Optics we receive numerous emails and social media queries about ocular migraines.
 This has raised our awareness that our precision tinted lenses are of interest to a wide reader base and we are committed to providing the most current research findings on a broad spectrum of migraine related disorders, including ocular migraines.
 This guide is designed to help those suffering from this relatively uncommon condition.